 Masaki Takeuchi wants Singapore to dream big.

-Specifically, the Japanese architect and civil engineer believes a floating city, created off the shores of the Southeast Asia’s smallest country, could provide enough land for an additional 50,000 people and produce enough food, water and energy to sustain them without the need for land reclamation.
+Specifically, the Japanese architect and civil engineer believes a floating city, created off the shores of Southeast Asia’s smallest country, could provide enough land for an additional 50,000 people and produce enough food, water and energy to sustain them without the need for land reclamation.

 This plan was unveiled by Tokyo-headquartered civil engineering firm Shimizu Corporation at the recent International Built Environment Week (IBEW) in September in Singapore.